duality-solutions/Sequence/doc/gitian-building.md

 Gitian building
 ================

-*Setup instructions for a gitian build of silk using a Debian VM or physical system.*
+*Setup instructions for a gitian build of sequence using a Debian VM or physical system.*

-Gitian is the deterministic build process that is used to build the silk Core executables.
+Gitian is the deterministic build process that is used to build the sequence Core executables.
 It provides a way to be reasonably sure that the executables are really built from source on GitHub.
 It also makes sure that the same, tested dependencies are used and statically built into the executable.